frolovilya/stm32-boot-explained/README.md

 ### Linker Entry Point

-You may have noticed, that there's an `ENTRY` instruction on the linker file:
+You may have noticed that there's an `ENTRY` instruction in the linker file:
 ```c
 // linker file
 ENTRY(Reset_Handler)
 ```

-Actually it saves a reference to the `Reset_Handler` function address to the _.elf_ file header:
+Actually, it saves a reference to the `Reset_Handler` function address in the _.elf_ file header:

 ```sh
 arm-none-eabi-objdump -t -f stm32-boot-explained.elf | grep "start address"